- Download our Moving to Turkey Guide (PDF)

 Business culture in Turkey

-Family is important in Turkish culture, and this carries through to the nation’s business culture.
-Many businesses in Turkey are still family-run and -owned, and business is intimate.
-The key to doing business in Turkey is, therefore, in building strong and long-lasting personal relationships with Turkish associates.
+Family is highly valued in Turkish culture, and this extends to the business culture in Turkey.
+Many businesses are still family run and owned, a structure that makes business feel quite intimate.
+The key to success is, therefore, in building durable personal relationships with your Turkish associates.

 Communication

-Courtesy and respect are essential.
-When conducting meetings in Turkey, asking personal questions about family, and chatting about Turkish culture and football are good first steps before moving into any formal business discussions.
-Direct eye contact is also crucial, as Turks see this as a sign of respect.
+Courtesy and respect are prized in Turkish communication.
+When conducting meetings, effective icebreakers include asking personal questions about family or chatting about Turkish culture and football before transitioning into formal business discussions.
+You should also maintain direct eye contact, as Turks see this as a sign of respect.

-Gestures are significant in Turkey, but may be confusing if expats aren't aware of their meaning.
-Nodding one’s head forward and down indicates 'yes', while 'no' is indicated by nodding one’s head up and back, usually with raised eyebrows.
-Shaking one’s head from side to side indicates that something is not understood.
+Gestures carry a lot of weight, but may be confusing if expats aren’t aware of their meaning.
+Nodding your head forward and down indicates ‘yes’.
+‘No’ is indicated by nodding your head up and back, usually with raised eyebrows.
+Shaking your head from side to side simply means, ‘I don’t understand.’

 Hierarchy

-Rank and authority are respected in Turkish business circles.
+A clear hierarchy exists, and rank and authority are respected in Turkish business circles.
 Decisions are made from the top down, generally by the head of the family or company.
-Nevertheless, the opinions of the group are important, and those doing business in Turkey may find themselves having initial meetings with less senior associates first.
-They may only move on to meet higher-level executives or senior family members once a relationship and trust has been established.
-Decision-making can, therefore, be a slow process, and patience is required.
+The opinions of the group are still valued, however.
+You may find yourself having initial meetings with less senior associates first.
+You may only move on to meet higher-level executives or senior family members once a relationship and trust have been established.
+Decision-making can, therefore, be a slow process, so patience is required.

 Religion and business

-Although Turkey is a secular state, Islam is the dominant religion and has a strong influence over Turkish culture and business practices.
-This is evident in the frequent prayer times for Muslims, who will break five times a day to pray.
-Friday is traditionally the Islam holy day, and most men will attend Friday afternoon prayers.
-Expats doing business in Turkey should keep this in mind when arranging business meetings and appointments.
+Although Turkey is a secular state, Islam is the dominant religion and has a strong influence on religion and business practices.
+This is evident in the frequent prayer times; Muslims will break five times a day to pray.
+Friday is the traditional Islamic holy day, and most men will attend Friday afternoon prayers.
+Keep this in mind when arranging business meetings and appointments.

 During the holy month of Ramazan (Ramadan), Muslims fast during daylight hours and refrain from smoking and drinking.
-Expats should respect the traditions and refrain from eating, drinking and smoking in front of Muslim associates during this time.
+You should respect these traditions and avoid eating, drinking, or smoking in front of your Muslim associates during this time.

 Dos and don’ts of business in Turkey

-• Do maintain eye contact when speaking to Turkish associates
+- Do maintain eye contact when speaking to your Turkish associates

-• Do remember that business can be extremely personal in Turkey, so building personal relationships is important to establishing lasting business connections
+- Do remember that business can be extremely personal in Turkey; building personal relationships is key to establishing lasting business connections

-• Don't be offended if a Turkish business associate stands close while conversing.
-Turks do not require as much personal space as some Westerners may be used to.
+- Don’t be offended if a Turkish business associate stands close while conversing.
+Turks generally have a smaller personal space bubble than many Westerners.

 Expat Health Insurance